Domain Name System, IP & MAC Address

 Domain Name System

-So someone developed a system called Domain Name System.
-DNS is like a phone book, like a phone book stores numbers with respect to names, so we do not have to memories all those digits.
+someone developed a system called Domain Name System.
+DNS is like a

-Domain to every IP address.
+A DNS does exactly the same, it assigns a name called Domain to every IP address.
 A domain looks like example.com or xyz.in etc.

 So whenever we want to go to a website, we enter its domain and then DNS changes it in a computer readable address (IP Address).